DoomzyInk/doomzyink.github.io/README.md

 # Doomzy Ink

 A bold, occult-inspired e-commerce website for Doomzy Ink, featuring dark art and gothic designs.
+This site integrates with Printify for print-on-demand products and Snipcart for e-commerce functionality.

 ## Features

+- **Printify Integration**: Seamless connection to your Printify store
+- **Snipcart Checkout**: Secure and customizable checkout process
+- **Product Management**: Easy management of products, variants, and inventory
-- Responsive design that works on all devices
+- **Responsive Design**: Works on all devices
-- Animated hero section with spiral background
-- Dynamic product grid loaded from JSON
-- Interactive audio player for the Hotline podcast
-- Flip card for Lore section
-- Newsletter subscription form
-- Modern CSS with CSS variables for easy theming
+- **Dynamic Product Grid**: Loaded from Printify API with fallback to local data
+- **Interactive Shopping Cart**: Real-time cart updates and quick view
-- Smooth scrolling and animations
+- **Modern UI/UX**: Dark theme with smooth animations
-- Mobile-friendly navigation
+- **SEO Optimized**: For better search engine visibility

 ## Project Structure